 In my experience, the results from Smart Shopping campaigns still lag behind the performance of well-optimized Standard Shopping campaigns.

 That last part is important here.
 Read it again.

-In this section, I want to share a couple of case studies where I have seen good results from Smart Shopping campaigns.
+In this section, I want to share a couple of case studies where I have seen interesting results from Smart Shopping campaigns.

 Case study 1